yahya-demo-user/SATURN-DATA/README.md

 $${\color{blue}Joe \space \color{blue}Cobarrubias \space \color{black}and  \space \color{blue}Jeremy \space \color{blue}Skog}$$
-<p align="center">For all the support, follow-up and efforts that have provided for the deployment of this program.
+<p align="center">For all the support, follow-up and efforts they have provided for the deployment of this program.